TomPearson38/X-Ray_Image_Analysis/install_instructions.md

 When installing ensure that you select the **Add Python.exe to Path** option at the bottom of the installer.

 ## Updating your Graphics Card Drivers and Installing CUDA
-If you have an Nvidia graphics card ensure that the drivers are up to date.

 First, visit the [CUDA Installer](https://developer.nvidia.com/cuda-12-6-0-download-archive).
 You need to download the version for Windows, x86_64, then your windows version (either 10 or 11), exe (network).
 Once that has downloaded, launch it.
 You may need to restart once that has finished.